Sonic Superstars: Sales

 Sonic Superstars was released three days before Super Mario Bros.
 Wonder, a similar side-scrolling platform game for the Switch by Nintendo, which journalists found noteworthy given the rivalry between the Sonic and Super Mario franchises during the 1990s console wars.
 GamesIndustry.biz questioned why Sega chose to release a Sonic game so close to a similar Mario game, especially given Sonics popularity on the Switch.
 Superstars debuted at fourth place in the UK physical sales charts, behind Wonder; 49% of Superstars sales were for the Switch.
 In Japan, it debuted at ninth place, selling 4,128 copies during its first week on sale.

 In November, Sega Sammy Holdings' president Haruki Satomi said that initial sales were slightly below what Sega had hoped, which he attributed to competition from other games like Wonder.
 However, he said Sega was spending 90% of the marketing budget during the Christmas and holiday shopping season and anticipated it would ultimately sell on par with Frontiers.
 Sega reported in June 2024 that Superstars had sold well.
 In June 2025, Sega accidentally made confidential sales figures, intended for a presentation to Sega Sammy Holdings management, available for public viewing.
 The figures revealed that Superstars had sold 2.43 million copies by June 18.
+In June 2026, Sega Sammy Holdings reported that Superstars had sold 2.8 million copies.